-33. Where the (net) exposure to a counterparty is covered fully or partially by recognized CRM, the calculation is similar to that of on-balance sheet exposures

-(see Section C.1 above), except that in calculating the RWA, CEA is used instead of principal amount.
+- 37. Where the (net) exposure to a counterparty is covered fully or partially by recognized CRM, the calculation is similar to that of on-balance sheet exposures (see Section C.1 above), except that in calculating the RWA, CEA is used instead of principal amount. - (a) CRM treatment by substitution of risk-weights, which applies to collateral under the simple approach, guarantees and credit derivative contracts: - (i) Firstly, report the principal amount of the contract in the column of "Principal Amount"; - (ii) Secondly, convert the principal amount into a CEA using the current exposure method.
+If the exposure arising from the contract falls within section 226Z of the BCR, the CEA should be multiplied by the applicable scaling factor.

-- (a) CRM treatment by substitution of risk-weights, which applies to collateral under the simple approach, guarantees and credit derivative contracts: - (i) Firstly, report the principal amount of the transaction/contract in the column of "Principal Amount"; - (ii) Secondly, convert the principal amount into a CEA using the current exposure method.
-Specific provisions should be deducted from the CEA and the resultant amount should be reported in the column of "Credit Equivalent Amount"; - (iii) Thirdly, divide the reported "Credit Equivalent Amount" into two portions: the credit protection covered portion and the credit protection uncovered portion; - (iv) Fourthly, multiply the uncovered portion of the reported "Credit Equivalent Amount" by the risk-weight applicable to the counterparty and the covered portion of the reported "Credit Equivalent Amount" by the risk-weight applicable to the credit protection to calculate two RWAs.
-The sum of the two RWAs is reported in the column of "Risk-weighted Amount". - (b) CRM treatment by reduction of Principal Amount of exposures, which applies to collateral under the comprehensive approach: - (i) Firstly, report the principal amount of the transaction/contract in the column of "Principal Amount"; - (ii) Secondly, convert the principal amount into a CEA using the current exposure method.
-Specific provisions should be deducted from the CEA and the resultant amount should be reported in the column of "Credit Equivalent Amount"; - (iii) Thirdly, calculate the CEA after CRM using the following formula:
+- (iii) Thirdly, deduct specific provisions and CVA losses, if any, from the exposure amount calculated under subparagraph (ii) and report the resultant amount in the column of "Credit Equivalent Amount"; - (iv) Fourthly, divide the amount reported in column "Credit Equivalent Amount" into two portions: the credit protection covered portion and the credit protection uncovered portion; - (v) Finally, multiply the credit protection uncovered portion by the riskweight applicable to the counterparty and the credit protection covered portion by the risk-weight applicable to the credit protection to calculate two RWAs.
+The sum of the two RWAs is reported in the column of "Risk-weighted Amount". - (b) CRM treatment by reduction of Principal Amount of exposures, which applies to collateral under the comprehensive approach: - (i) Firstly, report the principal amount of the contract in the column of "Principal Amount"; - (ii) Secondly, convert the principal amount into a CEA using the current exposure method.
+If the exposure arising from the contract falls within section 226Z of the BCR, the CEA should be multiplied by the applicable scaling factor. - (iii) Thirdly, deduct specific provisions and CVA losses, if any, from the exposure amount calculated under subparagraph (ii) and report the resultant amount in the column of "Credit Equivalent Amount"; - (iv) Fourthly, calculate the net CEA after CRM using the following formula:

-$$E^ = \max \{0, [E - C \times (1 - H_c - H{fx})]\}$$
+$E^ = \max \{0, [E - C x (1 - H_c - H{fx})]\}$